degenfrends/pump-bump/README.md

 PRIORITY_FEE=0.00003
 # Slipage in decimals.
 0.1 = 10%
 SLIPPAGE=0.25
 # The url to your solana node.
-Helius, quiknode, etc. should all be fine in free tier.
-Just not the solana default one.
 RPC_URL="https://api.mainnet-beta.solana.com"
 # Your exported private key phrase
 PRIVATE_KEY="1234abcde1234abcde12345abcde"
 ```

 > [!CAUTION]
-> You need a rpc endpoint from helius, triton, quiknode or whatelse.
-The free tiers should be working.
-I used helius and quiknode.
+> You need a rpc endpoint from helius, triton, quiknode or a better one.
+Free tiers will not land every transaction.

 Save the .env file.